 Searching for Exoplanets

-To sum up the problem of searching for exoplanets in one phrase, you could say “Dark plants and bright stars”.
-To elaborate, in our own solar system, the sun is 20 billion times brighter than even the largest planet, Jupiter.
-Looking for exoplanets is like looking for a bug near an extremely bright light bulb; and it is not easy.
+Searching for exoplanets among the stars is not an easy task.
+If you could use one phrase to sum up the problem it would be “dark plants and bright stars”.
+To explain this we look to our own solar system; our sun is 20 billion times brighter than even the largest planet, Jupiter.
+This is the same in other systems around the universe.
+The stars are too bright for us to see the planets that orbit them properly.
+Looking for exoplanets is like looking for a bug near an extremely bright light bulb; it is not easy.

-This is why scientists must use indirect methods to locate exoplanets.
-The existence of these planets are captured indirectly, using observed data.
+Therefore, scientists must use indirect methods to locate exoplanets.
+The existence of these planets is captured indirectly, using observed data.
 Much like trying to catch a criminal with no real proof, and only circumstantial evidence.

 There are two methods of indirect detection used: